JacquesGariepy/library-analyzer/readme.md

 - **Dataclass and Enum Analysis**: It can analyze dataclasses and enums, extracting field types and enum values.
 - **Save Analysis Results**: The analysis results can be saved to a JSON file for further inspection and documentation.
 - **Error Handling**: The script includes error handling to capture and log errors encountered during the analysis process.
-- **Semantic Search**: The script includes semantic search functionality using Elasticsearch to index and search extracted text data from the analysis results.
+- **Semantic Search**: The script includes semantic search functionality using Whoosh and BERT to index and search extracted text data from the analysis results.

 This script is part of a larger ongoing project aimed at creating a comprehensive tool for analyzing and documenting Python libraries.
 The project aims to provide insights into the structure and content of libraries, aiding developers in understanding and utilizing various libraries efficiently.